ot4i/app-connect-templates/resources/markdown/Create a prospect in Salesforce Account Engagement whenever a new form entry is created in Wufoo_instructions.md

 Use this template to create a prospect in Salesforce Account Engagement with the prospect's information whenever a new form entry with a campaign attendee's information is created.

 You can also visit the IBM Integration Community to learn more about this use case.
-See, [XXX](??).
+See, [Using IBM® App Connect to interact with Salesforce Account Engagement](https://community.ibm.com/community/user/integration/blogs/shamini-arumugam1/2023/07/03/using-ibm-app-connect-to-interact-w-salesforce-ae).